hazondata/webscraping/README.md

 # webscraping
-Scrape data from web and store to datasource
+Scrape and store new jobs from a job platform and store to your datasource.

 # Requirements
 ## Datasources